-- 47% of incumbent workers in the studied occupations have educational attainment levels consistent with community college offerings (some college or associate degrees).
-Another 23% of workers in these occupations hold a bachelor's degree. - In terms of the minimum level of education preferred by employers, 47% listed a high school diploma or GED.
+- Between 51% and 61% of California's psychiatric technicians and aides have educational attainment levels consistent with community college offerings (some college or associate degrees).
+Another 9% to 29% of workers in these occupations hold a bachelor's degree. - The Registered Behavior Technician (RBT) is an entry-level applied behavior analysis paraprofessional certification from the Board Certified Behavior Analysts organization. - The minimum level of education required for a Registered Behavior Technician certification is a High School Diploma (or its equivalent).